cockroachdb/terraform-provider-cockroach/docs/data-sources/cluster.md

 Read-Only:

+- `provisioned_capacity` (Number) Maximum number of Request Units that the cluster can consume per second.
 - `request_unit_limit` (Number) Maximum number of Request Units that the cluster can consume during the month.
 - `storage_mib_limit` (Number) Maximum amount of storage (in MiB) that the cluster can have at any time during the month.